MichaIng/DietPi-Docs/docs/hardware.md

 ![Odroid N2 photo](assets/images/dietpi-odroid-n2-plus.jpg){: width="500" height="353" loading="lazy"}

-It is a new generation single board computer that is more powerful, more stable, and faster performing than N1.
-The main CPU of the N2 is based on big.
-Thanks to the modern 12nm silicon technology, the A73 cores runs at 1.8 GHz without thermal throttling using the stock metal-housing heat sink allowing a robust and quiet computer.
+It is a new generation single-board computer based on the Amlogic S922X SoC and the [fastest](https://dietpi.com/survey/#benchmark) we measured until time of writing.
+The main CPU of the N2 consists of a big.LITTLE quad-core Cortex-A73 + dual-core Cortex-A53 combination.
+Thanks to the modern 12nm silicon technology, the A73 cores run at up to 1.8 GHz (N2) respectively 2.4 GHz (N2+) without thermal throttling using the stock metal-housing heat sink allowing a robust and quiet computer.

 <div class="md-typeset__table">
     <table>